 We found the valuation of the investment property to be supported by the available evidence.

 How our audit addressed the Key Audit Matter

-Carrying value of properties under development in Hong Kong Refer to note 18a to the consolidated financial statements.
+Carrying values of properties under development, properties held for sale and properties held for development Refer to note 17 to the consolidated financial statements.